-The program, whose aim is to strengthen the public healthcare system in the face of growing privatization, was initiated by Deputy Health Minister Ya’acov Litzman, who served in the same post in the 18th Knesset.
-Since taking office, Litzman has reiterated that “deep treatment” is needed to restore balance in the deficit-ridden health system, which is threatened by chronic instability.
+The aim of the program to strengthen the public healthcare system in the face of growing privatization, was initiated by Deputy Health Minister Ya’acov Litzman, who served in the same post before the previous government.
+Litzman has reiterated since again taking office that “deep treatment” is needed to restore balance in the deficit-ridden health system, which is threatened by chronic instability.
 “Holistic treatment is needed to repair its main distortions,” he said.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>